 The remainder of our business comes from Google, preferred vendors, publications, and word of mouth.

 You can’t buy Google traffic.
 I still don’t know how so many people find us on Google, but it happens more than I thought it ever would.
 Word of mouth is great, especially from previous couples.
 One big one is preferred vendors.
 I’ll write more about preferred vendors later, but they are a huge part of this business.
 Finally, we receive a lot of traffic with publications.
 Our work is published in both print and digital media and pulls in a few inquiries here and there.

 So that’s how we get clients.
 That’s one of the biggest questions people ask and in all honesty, that’s how we do it.
 But like I said, it’s different for everyone.

 Pricing is such a huge factor with any business.
 Photography is no different.
-A lot goes into pricing.
+A lot goes into pricing, especially when you want to know how to be a successful wedding photographer.
 In the end, it’s all up to you how you want to price your work, but here is what we did and currently do.